MichelBoucey/hs-static-bin/ReadMe.md

 ## 1. Goal

 Get easily Haskell static binaries through an adhoc Docker container without never to have to login into it.
+The Haskell binary artefact is delivered on the local host.

 ## 2. Usage